hector97i/django-recruitment-ffg/README.md

     source .venv/bin/activate
     ```

-3. Configure project by creating a `config.json` file in the root of the project using this structure:
+3. Declare settings for the project by creating a `config.json` file in the root of the project using this structure:
     ```json
     {
         "ENVIRONMENT": "DEVELOPMENT", // environment to run in